Reviews You Can Rely On

 Breathability

-Since these jackets are often used as an alternative, lightweight outer layer for high-intensity activities, we chose to weigh breathability and venting as 30 percent of a product's final score.
-After all, a jacket with no breathability would trap all of your heat and sweat inside its shell — leading to a horrible cycle of overheating, soaking, and then overcooling you.
-Wind resistance and breathability are often contrasting ideas regarding fabric weave and performance.
-Many manufacturers compensate for poor fabric breathability by including features designed to help with venting.
-Since these two concepts accomplish the same thing — removal of heat and moisture — we included them together in this metric.
+Since windbreakers are often used as an alternative, lightweight outer layer for high-intensity activities, we consider breathability and venting as important as wind resistance.
+A jacket with no breathability would trap all of your heat and sweat inside the shell, leading to a horrible cycle of overheating, soaking, and then overcooling.

-Besides the notes we acquired from field testing, we wanted to judge each jacket side-by-side in a situation that would not incorporate the sun's heat — a major factor here in the Southwest.
-To analyze which jackets built up the most moisture or helped us feel the coolest, we cranked up the heat in our gear room to 75 degrees Fahrenheit and put each jacket through a 15-minute workout.
+Besides the notes we acquired from field testing, we wanted to judge each jacket side-by-side in a situation that would not incorporate the sun's heat.
+To analyze which jackets offered the best ventilation and kept us from getting clammy, we did high-intensity activities in warm weather with each jacket.

 Need Sun Protection?